LeaVerou/lea.verou.me/2024/context-chips/index.md

 This would have been an easy fix had it had been caught early, e.g. thumbs up/down icons could have been used instead.
 This was not a huge issue, as their purpose becomes clear when selected, but it definitely added some friction.

-## Aftermath: Sentiment Chips in the Wild
+## Aftermath: Context Chips in the Wild

 In our usability testing, we had seen a high response rate for sentiment (% of question respondents who selected sentiment), but that is no guarantee things will play out that way post-launch as well.